MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-dart-algebraic-data-types.md

 ## Pattern Matching in Dart

 Let's explore some sophisticated [pattern-matching](https://dart.dev/language/patterns) examples in Dart to showcase the power of ADTs.
 See my library [nadz](https://pub.dev/packages/nadz) for more complete examples of Result objects as ADTs.
+This library is also loaded with extension methods to make working with ADTs easier.

 ```dart
 sealed class Result<T> {